The top 10 skills that'll get you a job when you graduate

 - Plan early to get relevant work experience and voluntary work which will give you transferables that will make you work ready: have something lined up for each vacation, and get ready for formal placement and internship applications at the beginning of your second year.

 - Religiously record the skills you gain and work experience activities you do so that you can pull out good examples on applications and in interviews.
-If you want to identify your key strengths (and weaknesses you need to work on) sign in and use our free careers report tool.

 - Network!
 Use family, friends and contacts to get work experience and to find out more about career areas that interest you.